apprentiLAB-Suzanne/apprentiLAB-Suzanne/README.md

-- 👋 Hi, I’m Suzanne, apprentiLAB fabmanager.
-ApprentiLAB is a makerspace for students and researchers of the Conservatoire national des arts et métiers, in France.
+- 👋 Hi, I’m Suzanne
 - 👀 I’m interested in : open source projects that either develop or promote sustainability, solidarity, creativity, collective intelligence.
 I am also very partial to all things musical, new instruments and ways to create musical expression.